blogtheristo/blogtheristo/README.md

 ### Dear friend, welcome

-Risto Anton's is passionate about innovating and building software products in the Cloud Development environment.
+Risto Anton's is passionate about helping clients, co-piloting projects, innovating and building SaaSes in the Cloud.

 ### links 🤝